incredibleMachines/powerGarden/README.md

 	Need to change one file in the Lib to work with the ADK board in avrpins.h /* Uncomment the following if you have Arduino Mega ADK board with MAX3421e built-in */
 	#define BOARD_MEGA_ADK

+Twitter Account Setup for @PowerGarden
+	Make sure to turn "Geolocate my tweets" ON